groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-pdf-document-with-options.md

 ### Set Default Font

 GroupDocs.Conversion for .NET allows you to set a default font name when a font is not available in the document.
 You can use the **[DefaultFont](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/pdfloadoptions/defaultfont)** property of the **[PdfLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/pdfloadoptions)** class to set the default font name.
 In case the **[DefaultFont](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/pdfloadoptions/defaultfont)** property is not set the Times New Roman font will be used.
-The following code snippet shows how to set a default font name when converting from PDF into to wordprocessing document:
+The following code snippet shows how to set a default font name when converting from PDF to word-processing document:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new PdfLoadOptions